 Due to the cost benefit, the Airport has elected to have the auditors prepare the financial statements.
-The City has two CPA's on staff who keep current with the new accounting standards.
-City staff currently reviews the financial statements and schedules prior to finalization of the financial statements.
+The City has one CPA on staff who keeps current with the new accounting standards.
+City staff currently review the financial statements and schedules prior to finalization of the financial statements.
 Additionally, the Airport has a CPA that sits on the board.

-MANDAN AIRPORT AUTHORITY SCHEDULE OF FINDINGS AND RESPONSES - CONTINUED FOR THE YEAR ENDED DECEMBER 31, 2022
+SCHEDULE OF FINDINGS AND RESPONSES - CONTINUED FOR THE YEAR ENDED DECEMBER 31, 2023

-2022-002: Segregation of Duties - Significant Deficiency
+2023-002: Segregation of Duties - Significant Deficiency